 Stress increases our need for magnesium while also rapidly depleting it from the body.
 Because magnesium is used for so many processes in the body, including energy production, a deficiency could make your stress more detrimental to your health.
 This can lead to a downward spiral of health consequences if it is not addressed.

 While some people may be able to get away with consuming magnesium-rich foods, I often recommend supplementation as a way of topping off your body’s stores and improving your resilience to stress.

-Specifically Brain Calm magnesium gets consistent results improving mood, promoting relaxation, improving sleep, improving blood sugar, and improving ability to adapt to stress.
-These effects collectively can help cortisol levels tremendously.
+Specifically, Brain Calm magnesium gets consistent results improving mood, promoting relaxation, improving sleep, improving blood sugar, and improving ability to adapt to stress.
+These effects collectively can help balance cortisol levels tremendously.